DreamWaQ++: Obstacle-Aware Quadrupedal Locomotion With Resilient Multi-Modal Reinforcement Learning

 The MI objective is introduced as a regularization term in the PPO loss function.
 We call this objective as \textit{versatility gain}, which seeks to be maximized for inducing versatile locomotion behaviors.
 Thus, the versatility gain can balance exploration, exploitation, and reconstruction.
 The versatility gain is defined as:

 where $\mathcal{I}(\cdot;\cdot)$, $\mathcal{H}(\cdot)$, and $\mathcal{H}(\cdot|\cdot)$ are the mutual information, Shannon entropy, and conditional entropy operators, respectively. \eqref{eq:versatility_gain} comprises two terms that were essential for training.
 The first term maximizes the variation of the inferred latent variables, thus, promoting the variation of skills that can be obtained during policy learning.
-The second term minimizes the entropy of the latent states given an observation, thus, acting as a denoising operation to filter out noisy observations.
-This is possible by encouraging the encoder to cluster intrinsically similar observations into a similar latent representation.
+The second term minimizes the entropy of the latent states given an observation, thus, acting as a denoising operation to filter out noisy observations by clustering intrinsically similar observations into a similar latent representation.

 Generally, the encoder is trained to minimize the KL divergence between $\textbf{z}^\textrm{pe}_t$ and $\textbf{o}^\textrm{pe}_t$, i.e. $\mathcal{L}_\textrm{encoder} \approx D_\textrm{KL}\left(\textbf{z}^\textrm{pe}_t | \textbf{o}^\textrm{pe}_t\right)$, effectively compressing raw observations while maintaining the original data distribution.
 Subsequently, jointly training the networks using $\mathcal{G}_\textrm{versatility}$ and $\mathcal{L}_\textrm{encoder}$ maximizes: